mdomlop/sskit/man/sstab.5.md

 its siple format allow that can be used for other utilities.

-When  you  run `sstd` it will read this file and then it will make backups (snapshots) of indicated subvolumes at desired frequency until reach a defined quota.
+When  you  run `sskd` it will read this file and then it will make backups (snapshots) of indicated subvolumes at desired frequency until reach a defined quota.
 I  quota were  reached,  then  it will remove